-Thirteen Spanish drivers have started a Formula 1 Grand Prix, eight have scored points, but only one has scored multiple podiums, wins and World Championships.
-The departure of Fernando Alonso from F1 leaves a large hole, but Carlos Sainz’s presence on the 2019 grid does give Spanish fans someone to cheer.
+Thirteen Spanish drivers have started a Formula 1 Grand Prix, eight have scored points, but only one has scored multiple poles, wins and World Championships.
+We take a look at the history of Spanish drivers in F1.

 Until Fernando Alonso’s 2006 Spanish Grand Prix win, the last Spaniard to win their home Grand Prix was Carlos de Salamanca driving a Rolls-Royce in a sportscar race at Guadarrama back in 1913 – the very first year the event was held.
 Numerous Spanish drivers competed in Grands Prix at home in the years between the First and Second World Wars, though none had the success of de Salamanca.
 The last pre-war Spanish Grand Prix was held in 1936, and the event didn’t return until 1951, as part of the second season of Formula 1.